-Each person who holds a council office must maintain at least a 3.0 grade point average during the time he or she is in office.
+Scholar Council members must be eligible in academics and behavior.
+Each person who holds a council office must maintain at least a 3.0 grade point average and receive no log entries during the time he or she is in office.
 Scholar body officers elected for the new year should be available for training during the summer.